 Can I do this trek if I have never done a multi-day hike before?

 Yes, but you should prepare before the trip.
 You do not need technical climbing experience, but you should be comfortable walking for several hours a day and hiking at altitude.
-We recommend doing some training walks, using the hiking shoes you will bring to Peru, and arriving early in Cusco or the Sacred Valley to acclimatize.
+We recommend doing training walks, using the hiking shoes you will bring to Peru, and arriving early in Cusco or the Sacred Valley to acclimatize.

 What happens if I feel sick, get altitude symptoms, or cannot continue?